 Human-Centered AI: From Interactive Tools to Agentive Partners in the World

 Artificial Intelligence (AI) has demonstrated enormous potential for creating value and a better future for humanity.
 AI techniques are being used in a wide range of systems and services, such as in healthcare, where it can assist in surgery, drug creation, X-ray analysis, and patient tracking.
 In automotive, AI is the foundation for self-driving cars, but also in optimizing logistics, transport, and mobility.
-In the personal space, Alexa, Siri and Google Assistant are examples of ubiquitous AI-powered technology.
+In the personal space, Alexa, Siri and other natural language interaction services are examples of ubiquitous AI-powered technology.
 And the list goes on: AI is found in Media, Finance, Insurance, Security, Retail, and Customer Service just to name a few sectors.
 But as with all technology, it has also shown a darker side – that of unintentional negative impact on individuals, organizations, and society itself.
 Algorithms that make decisions based on biased data can put entire populations at a disadvantage, and there are many other ethical aspects of using AI in our societies that need thorough investigation.

 The success of AI-enabled services and products depends on our ability to design for positive human impact.
 As designers, we have always committed to designing human-centered products and services – using the best tools and materials for the job.
 And, as we shall see, these tools and materials change continuously, and now we’re entering a new digital design era.
 But in order to understand our future, we need to go back in history.